hansi-b/manipuPom/README.md

 - Change dependency `<scope>` using `--scope artifactId:newScope` format.
 - Optionally overwrite the original POM; a `.bak` copy is always created before overwriting.

+### deps_tree.py

+- Generate dependency graphs from all POM files in a directory structure.
+- Output dependency relationships in either PlantUML or JSON format.
+- With PlantUML: Visualize root projects and leaf dependencies in separate clusters.

 ## Requirements